LukeGrahamLandry/franca/devlog.md

   make an allocator that wraps on in a mutex without needing to be super verbose about remembering to lock it every time you call a function that uses the allocator directly.
   (still broken).
+- did @must_return just to make sure im not making a silly mistake somehow

 ## (Jul 26)